Click Here for

 James William and James Franklin were both killed in the blast and fire.
 Somehow, Lewis Milton and Alexander managed to survive the dangerously swift, cold current of the Mississippi River.
 Our best records show that of a total of 2,137 passengers, 1,169 souls were lost that night, 1,047 of whom were ex Union POWs headed home from war, making the Sultana incident the deadliest maritime disaster in U.S. history.

-It has been called America's Titanic. <-- more details here
+It has been called America's Titanic. <-- more details here.

 Sulphur Branch Trestle